Porthos: You should let the secret general worry about that.

 - Luke Atmey is trying to catch the Kurain Urn thief, but actually committed the crime himself in order to have an alibi for the murder he would commit later.

-- Tyrell Badd planted himself as the head of the Yatagarasu case to conceal evidence which would incriminate himself and his partners as the Yatagarasu.
+- Tyrell Badd planted himself as the head of the Yatagarasu case to conceal evidence that would incriminate himself and his partners as the Yatagarasu.

 - And a double-agent.
 Calisto Yew defended agents of the smuggling ring in court, in order to have access to their information and facilities to uncover the ring's dealings for the Yatagarasu...but she was double-secretly an agent of the ring herself.

-- In Deus Ex: Human Revolution, Jensen receives emails about office thefts which give passcodes to said offices.
+- In Deus Ex: Human Revolution, Adam Jensen, the Sarif Industries corporate security chief, receives emails about office thefts which give passcodes to said offices.
 When you plunder more stuff, more emails arrive about further thefts.

 - Scott Shelby of Heavy Rain pretends that he's been hired by the families of the Origami Killer's victims in order to interview the parents of his latest victims and gather any evidence that might be left behind.
 This claim actually comes back to bite him in one ending of the game.
 Lauren (if she survives) does the legwork, learns that no one hired him, and realizes what he's done.
 She guns Shelby down in the street.